bladeacer/ObsiThemeRef/docs/themes/b/brutalism.md

 - Words are the béton brut, the raw material.
 Forget about fancy visual features, focus on writing
 - Less css is always better
 - If you like inline-title, there is a fun gradient and fluid typography styling
-- Let space for native obsidian config, like accent color or font selection
+- Let space for native obsidian config, like accent colour or font selection

 ## Features
 N/A